Discover Japanese wine

 I’ve got a glass in hand… now what?

 Let’s make sense of what you’re sipping—without overthinking it.
-Whether it’s Koshu, or Muscat Bailey A, I’ll help you figure out what it tastes like, what you like (or don’t), and how to feel more confident next time you pick a bottle.
+Whether it’s Koshu or Muscat Bailey A, I’ll help you understand what you like (or don’t), and feel more confident next time you pick a bottle.

 🍽️ Wine + Food = Joy